SamuelSwartzberg/flashcardifying_text_temp/inf.md

 manual|only at places indicated via ＆shy;
 auto|language-dependent auto-hyphenation (may not work depending on platform or language)

-text-indent takes a <length-percentage> which specifies how much to indent the first line box. tab-size accepts a <length> to specify the width of the tab character, or an <integer> to specify its width in multiples of the space character
+text-indent takes a ‹length-percentage› which specifies how much to indent the first line box. tab-size accepts a ‹length› to specify the width of the tab character, or an ‹integer› to specify its width in multiples of the space character

 text-align aligns elements within line boxes along the inline base direction. vertical-align algins elements within line boxes along the block flow direction.